souzatharsis/podcastfy/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request - see [Open Issues](https://github.com/souzatharsis/podcastfy/issues).
 But even more excitingly feel free to fork the repo and create your own app!
 Please let me know if I could be of help.

 ## License